About the School of Professional And Career Education

 Associate Professor and Coordinator of Mathematics

 Dr. Carol Warner is the Mathematics Coordinator for PACE and Associate Professor of Mathematics.
-She also serves as the Alpha Chi Honor Society moderator.
-She joined Barry in 2009, after 17 years with the University of Arkansas system, where she was very active.
-She helped change the climate of her campus through years of innovative statistical student surveys.
-She chaired many faculty committees, sponsored numerous student organizations – including the Organization of Adult and Returning Students, and won the Master Teacher of the Year award in 2006.
+She also serves on the Faculty Awards Committee, the Communique Committee and on the Honors Committee as the Alpha Chi Honor Society moderator.
+She joined Barry in 2009, after 17 years with the University of Arkansas system.
+She has chaired many faculty committees, sponsored numerous student organizations – including the Organization of Adult and Returning Students, and won outstanding teaching awards - the Master Teacher of the Year award in 2006 and the Krehbiel Outstanding Teaching Award in 1996.
 Warner has been involved in community service on every level.
 She was a volunteer for Habitat for Humanity, the United Way, Meals on Wheels, Girl Scouts, the Adolescent Pregnancy Clinic, Project Compassion, the American Cancer Society, the Chamber of Commerce and the Red Cross.
-She was a founding board member of the Single Parent Scholarship program, designed websites for local non-profits, helped coordinate the community arts festival, provided guided tours of historical homes, and was an invited motivational speaker for the Women’s Crisis Center.
-Warner is currently a sustaining member of the Junior League of the Palm Beaches, and volunteers at the Kravis Center and at the Peggy Adams Animal Rescue League.
+She was a founding board member of the Single Parent Scholarship program, designed websites for local non-profits, helped coordinate community art festivals, provided guided tours of historical homes, and was often an invited motivational speaker for the Women's Crisis Center.
+Warner is currently a sustaining member of the Junior League of the Palm Beaches, and volunteers at the Kravis Center in Palm Beach, the Morikami Museum, and at the Peggy Adams Animal Rescue League.
+Thousands of online students have learned math skills from the tuition-free online MOOC she created and offered through Barry in 2016 and 2017.
 A Phi Beta Kappa and recipient of the Fulbright Senior Scholar award, Warner earned her doctorate in 2005.
 Her area of expertise is math anxiety and factors influencing the success of mathematics students.